Itaboraí, Rio de Janeiro, Brazil: What to pack, what to wear, and when to go [2023]

 January

-If you vacation in Itaboraí during January, you are likely to see that it is warm, somewhat rainy and very hazy.
+If you visit Itaboraí during January, you might see that it is warm, somewhat rainy and very hazy.
 Temperatures tend to hover around the low 70s F (high 20s C) during the day, while at night they can dip into the low 60s F (mid 10s C).
 Humidity is generally between 60 and 70% during the day.
-In terms of precipitation, you can expect it to rain 5-10 days this month.
+In terms of precipitation, you can expect it to rain about a third of the time.

 What to wear/what to pack: